Print this Page Cushing's Message Boards

 She also co-leads workshops and training at the Pennsylvania Gestalt Center and is Founder and Director of the Center for a Healthy World, a volunteer-driven psychotherapy and training cooperative.
 Dori is a board-certified psychiatrist in private practice seeing children, adults and families.

 Naturally, her other significant credential is having had Cushing's Disease herself!
-She has had both pituitary surgery and gamma knife.
-Her topic was Psychiatric Issues with Cushing's Disease.
+She has had both pituitary surgery and two gamma knife radiosurgeries.
+Her topic in the first guest chat was Psychiatric Issues with Cushing's Disease.

 Dr. Middleman was recently interviewed on a Philadelphia-area public radio talkshow, Voices in the Family, and spoke about Cushing's Disease and how to make meaning out of illness and adversity.
 The show is available for listening online by going to Listen here »